arangodb/docs-hugo/site/content/3.10/arangograph/deployments/_index.md

 - You need to give individuals access to a database's UI without giving them any access to ArangoGraph.
 Note, however, that it's possible to only give an ArangoGraph user database UI access, without other ArangoGraph permissions.
-- For some reason, you require driver access via `8529` port and you are unable to use the designated `18529` driver port.

 Before getting started, make sure you are signed into ArangoGraph as a user with one of the following permissions in your project: